akyriako/otc-docs/doc/source/caf/adopt/migration.rst

 -  O&M team: The team creates, manages, and monitors cloud resources.

--  Migration and R&D support team (Huawei Cloud): The team processes escalated technical issues.
+-  Migration and R&D support team (Open Telekom Cloud): The team processes escalated technical issues.

 -  Development team (customer): The team is responsible for application